Travis (chimpanzee): 2003 incident

-2009 attack
+2009 attack and death

 On February 16, 2009, at around 3:40 pm, Travis attacked and mauled Sandra's 55-year-old friend, Charla Nash, inflicting devastating injuries to her face and limbs.
 Travis had taken Sandra's car keys and left the house with them.
 Sandra asked Charla to help get him back inside, but upon seeing Charla holding an Elmo doll, one of his favorite toys, he flew into a rage and attacked her.
 He was familiar with her, as she had also worked at Sandra and Jerome's towing company, although she had a different hairstyle and was driving a different car at the time of the attack, which may have confused and alarmed him.
 Sandra had previously given Travis tea which she had laced with Xanax.
 He was also on medications for Lyme disease.
-Sandra attempted to stop him by beating him on the head with a shovel and stabbing him in the back with a butcher knife.
+Sandra attempted to stop Travis by beating him over the head with a shovel and stabbing him in the back with a butcher knife.

 Sandra later said, "For me to do something like that, put a knife in him, was like putting one in myself".
 She said Travis turned around as if to say, "Mom, what did you do?"
 She, at this point, believing Charla to be dead, then rushed to her car, locked herself inside, and called 9-1-1.
-Travis' screams can be heard in the background at the start of the tape as Sandra pleads for the police, who initially believed the call to be a hoax until she cried, "He's eating her!"
+Travis' screams can be heard in the background at the beginning of the recording of the 9-1-1 call as Sandra pleads for the police, who initially believed the call to be a hoax until she cried, "He's eating her!"
 Emergency medical services waited for police before approaching the house.
 When they arrived, Travis headed toward the police car, tried to open a locked passenger door, and smashed a side-view mirror.
-He then walked to the driver's side door and opened it, at which point Officer Frank Chiafari shot him four times with his service pistol.
-He retreated inside the house, where he was found dead next to his cage.
+He then walked to the driver's side door and opened it, at which point the police officer Frank Chiafari shot the chimpanzee four times with his service pistol.
+Travis retreated inside the house, where he was found dead next to his cage.